I’m infused with the day

 massive portion of the

-population that seem
+population that seems

 ever-bent, necks twisted,